 Spinal Cord Injury Treatment Options

 Spinal cord injuries can happen for many reasons.
-Mostly, they stem from vehicle accidents or a fall.
-However, violent attacks, sport injuries, surgical injuries, work-related accidents, and even some diseases may cause damage to your spinal cord.
+Mostly, they stem from vehicle accidents or falls.
+However, violent attacks, sports injuries, surgical injuries, work-related accidents, and even some diseases may cause damage to your spinal cord.

 No matter where your spinal cord injury has occurred, we can help you get on the road to recovery using proven technologies and techniques.
 Some rehabilitation options you will have when choosing us are: